 You can also mix raw shea butter with other natural products.
 It is best to melt the shea butter and then mix it with an essential oil such as aloe vera, tea tree or ylang ylang.
 You can also mix it well with other natural oils such as jojoba oil or avocado oil.
-This way you can make one of your favorite body butters at home in just a jiffy.
+This way you can make one of your favorite body butters at home in just an instant.

 9. How can you process shea butter?

 You can easily order unrefined shea butter on our website.
 View the product below to read more information about the specific product.